How to Install Videomass on Ubuntu 24.04 and 22.04

 Conclusion

-Videomass is installed on Ubuntu 24.04 or 22.04 with FFmpeg ready underneath it, and you can add yt-dlp when you want download support.
-If you want deeper command-line control, install FFmpeg on Ubuntu.
+Videomass is ready on Ubuntu 24.04 or 22.04 from the project PPA, with FFmpeg installed as a dependency and yt-dlp available when you need downloader support.
+For command-line control, install FFmpeg on Ubuntu.
 For playback checks or capture work around the same files, install VLC Media Player on Ubuntu or install OBS Studio on Ubuntu.

 Search LinuxCapable